xetys/stytex.de/source/_posts/2018/2018-01-29-deploy-kubernetes-hetzner-cloud-openebs.markdown

 ## Access kubectl commands

-In order to do anything with the cluster, you'll need to ssh to the master to get access to kubectl command:
+In order to do anything with the cluster, you'll need to ssh to the master to get access to kubectl command or setup your local kubectl with the cluster kubeconfig using:

 ```
-$ hetzner-kube cluster list
+$ hetzner-kube cluster kubeconfig --name demo
-NAME	NODES	MASTER IP
-demo	2	195.201.xx.xxx
-$ ssh root@195.201.xx.xxx
 ```

-Then, you can continue the tutorial.

 ## Deploying OpenEBS